-The use and storage of flammable and combustible liquids must comply with State Fire Marshal Division rules.
+The use and storage of flammable and combustible liquids must comply with State Fire Marshal rules.
 This page is a guide to the most common regulations relating to flammable and combustible liquids.

 Combustible: A liquid with a flash point over 100°F (38°C) is considered combustible.